justkawal/excel/README.md

 ### [Excel](https://www.pub.dev/packages/excel) is a flutter and dart library for reading, creating and updating excel-sheets for XLSX files.

-## Open Source, Open Hearts: Your Donations keeps this Project Vibrant! ❤️❤️
+## Open Source, Open Hearts: Your Donations helps keep this Project Alive!! ❤️❤️
-### Donations helps to pay my tuition fees.
-(Thank you, you're kind!!)
+### Donations helps to maintain this library and pay off my tuition fees.
+(Thank you, for your support!!)
 - [Ko-fi](http://ko-fi.com/kawal)
 - [PayPal](https://paypal.me/justkawal)

 ## Road-map (Major Update: `5.0.0`: By March, 2024): ( Already started 🤝 )
- - Resolve all issues.
+ - 🔜 Resolve nearly all issues.
- - Formulas and Calculations
+ - ➕ Formulas and Calculations
+ - 💾 Support Multiple Data type efficiently
- - Charts
+ - 📈 Charts
- - Add Pictures
+ - 🌄 Add Pictures
- - Create Tables and style
+ - 📰 Create Tables and style
- - Encrypt and Decrypt excel on the go.
+ - 🔐 Encrypt and Decrypt excel on the go.
  - Many more **features**